tedneward/Azgaarnoth/Cultures/Backgrounds.md

 ## Common Backgrounds

 These are present in all lands, or are not region-specific in any way.
+They can be found in all nations of Azgaarnoth.

+* [Blacksmith](Backgrounds/Blacksmith.md): no matter where in Azgaarnoth, everyone needs smiths.
 * [City Watch](Backgrounds/CityWatch.md)
 * [Courtier](Backgrounds/Courtier.md): where there is a court, there are courtiers.
 * [Criminal](Backgrounds/Criminal.md): where there is law, there are those who see value in circumventing it.